Apple has a facial-recognition feature that's exclusive to the iPhone X.

 Does Face ID work with apps?

-Yes, Face ID also works with third-party apps, such as Mint, One Password, and E-trade at launch.
+Yes, Face ID also works with third-party apps, such as Mint, One Password, and E-trade.

 Is Face ID secure?